Colombia Projects

 The Reintegration of Former Combatants.
 Professor Meernik and partners at Aulas de Paz, a Colombian NGO and EAFIT University administered a survey to nearly 300 former combatants from the rightist paramilitary forces and the leftist rebels of the former FARC-EP (Revolutionary Armed Forces of Colombia, People's Army).
 We are using a social capital model to predict reintegration success and are working on a book-legnth project.
 There are opportunities to conduct research on all aspects of reintegration of former combatants in Colombia, as well as in Northern Ireland and Northeast India.

 Demobilization and Peace Processes with Current Combatants.
-Professor Meernik and partners at Aulas de Paz, a Colombian NGO and EAFIT University are also conducting a survey of current members of criminal gangs and armed organizations in the city of Medellin and the surrounding region, hisotirclaly one of the most violence prone areas of Colombia.
+Professor Meernik and partners at Aulas de Paz, a Colombian NGO and EAFIT University have conducted a survey of current members of criminal gangs and armed organizations in the city of Medellin and the surrounding region, hisotirclaly one of the most violence prone areas of Colombia.
 The goal is to identify strategies for keeping young people from joining armed organizations, how current gang members might be demobilized and what resources will governments need to demobilize and reintegrate former combatants and gang members.

 Why People Commit Human Rights Abuses.
 Professors Demeritt and Meernik are leading this effort which is at the beginning stages.
 The project is a collaboration with the Colombian Reconciliation Committee, which is an NGO of former Colombian military officers who were accused of human rights abuses during the Colombian civil war.
 We are surveying a pilot sample of these individual to learn about their efforts at addressing the past, and what forces influenced their behaviors.